Connect with others who understand.

 Cellulitis symptoms may include:

-Any of these symptoms may indicate cellulitis and require immediate medical attention and antibiotics.
-It’s important to begin treatment quickly to prevent the further spread of bacteria in the blood.
-If untreated, cellulitis can become generalized sepsis, so always contact your doctor if you notice any of the above symptoms.
+Any of these symptoms may be a sign of cellulitis and may require immediate medical attention and antibiotics.
+It’s important to start treatment as soon as possible to prevent the infection from spreading into your bloodstream.
+If cellulitis isn’t treated, it can lead to generalized sepsis, a life-threatening infection that affects your whole body.
+Always contact your doctor right away if you notice these symptoms.

 A myHSteam Visitor